 Sources & Links

 Sadly no longer available on the Gibson website, but thanks so much to the Guitar Site for capturing the original press release here.
-We miss the detail behind Don Felder's set-up for Hotel California, and the spec, documented in detail by the Gibson Custom Shop.
-But at least we have this.
+It lacks the detail behind Don Felder's set-up for Hotel California, and the spec, documented with pride by the Gibson Custom Shop.
+But at least there's the overview!

 If you need any more information about this one, I've a lot more specification and set-up data to hand.
 Just drop me a line here.

 Happy to help!